Murihiku Regeneration Structure

 Murihiku Tītī a Kai, Tītī a Manawa

-Murihiku, a land of resource, a people steadfast
+Murihiku, a land of resources, a people steadfast

 Tauarutia ka aho ratarata